sentenial/developer-docs/pages/prodOpenBanking/ob_createpayment.md

 1. UK Faster Payments is the only allowed payment scheme.
 1. The account format is sort code and account number.

-{% include tip.html content="A change introduced as part of the 2.4 release will allow IBAN to be used for GBP payments; this change will be available on the Sandbox from January 2021 and in Live from early February." %}
+{% include tip.html content="the defined limit for `creditorAccount` > `name` is 70 characters; for HSBC Business Bank (in UK Open Banking) the maximum length will deviate from this and 18 character will be the maximum allowable.
+This change will come into effect from **29/07/2021**" %}

 **For EUR payments**: